Kyriosity/read-write/README+/software/README+/QA/README+/code-quality.md

 ### Re: Tests 🧪

-Test coverage may (and shall) share the same functionality with [Test-Domain Driven Design](../../design/tdd-ddd.md) but is intended to mechanically examine software (no matter implemented prior to the subject or a posteriori).
+Test coverage may (and shall) share functionality with [Test-Domain Driven Design](../../design/tdd-ddd.md) but is intended to mechanically examine software (no matter implemented before the subject or a posteriori).

 Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole scale of automated scrutiny: unit, integration, and performance testing.